José Forbs

-José Manuel Forbs, known as Forbs (born 15 August 1963) is a former Bissau-Guinean football player.
+José Manuel Forbs, known as Forbs (born 15 August 1963) is a Bissau-Guinean former professional footballer who played as a forward.
 He also holds Portuguese citizenship.

-He played 11 seasons and 260 games and scored 52 goals in the Primeira Liga for Braga, Portimonense, Sporting and Boavista.
+He played 11 seasons and 260 games and scored 52 goals in the Primeira Liga for Braga, Portimonense, Sporting CP and Boavista.

 Club career

-He made his Primeira Liga debut for Sporting on 26 August 1984 as a late substitute in a 3–0 victory over Vitória de Guimarães.
+He made his Primeira Liga debut for Sporting CP on 26 August 1984 as a late substitute in a 3–0 victory over Vitória de Guimarães.